-B

-C

 This output indicates that at least 50% of genes A, B, and C fall within the first 60 bases of the first chromosome.
 Both genes A and B match 100% of the region while gene C matches 75%.

 Example 12: Mapping regions to genes using Biofilter based on base pair overlap.

-The genes overlapping region based on number of base-pair overlap can also be determined via Biofilter
+The genes overlapping region based on number of base-pair overlap can also be determined via Biofilter.

+Configuration: